ibm-cloud-docs/vpc/vsi-profile-details-general-purpose-gen3.md

 ### Boot volume profiles
 {: #general-purpose-volume-profiles}

-In the current release of {{site.data.keyword.block_storage_is_short}} offering, only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for the Intel Gen 3 instances if secure boot is needed.
+Only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for the Intel Gen 3 instances if secure boot is needed.
 Second-generation boot volumes with the `sdp` profile do not support secure boot.

 ## Dedicated host profiles
 {: #general-purpose-dh-profiles-gen3}